RuggedScience/SDK-python/README.md

 # Python SDK
 This is a wrapper around the [Rugged Science SDK](https://github.com/ruggedscience/sdk).
-For more information about the available APIs see the [librsdio](https://github.com/ruggedscience/sdk/librsdio.md) and [librspoe](https://github.com/ruggedscience/sdk/librspoe.md) docs.
+For more information about the available APIs see the [librsdio](https://github.com/RuggedScience/SDK/blob/main/librsdio.md) and [librspoe](https://github.com/RuggedScience/SDK/blob/main/librspoe.md) docs.

-### Installing
+## Installing
 The package can be installed either by [compiling the sources](#compiling) or installing via `python -m pip install rssdk`.

+***NOTE:*** When installing via `pip`, if a prebuilt wheel is not available for your platform and Python version the SDK will have to be compiled.
+This requires a compiler to be installed such as MSVC or g++.
+If no compiler is found an error will be thrown during installation and the module will not be installed.

-### Dio Example
+## Dio Example
 ```python
 from rssdk import RsDio, OutputMode